Magritte-code/Magritte/joss_paper_1.0/paper.md

 observed, makes it difficult to interpret the observations and necessitates the use of 3D hydrodynamics, chemistry and radiative trnsfer models to study their origin and evolution [@ElMellah:2020; @Bolte:2021; @Maes:2021; @Malfait:2021].
-Their intricate morpho-kinematics, moreover, makes their appearance in observations far from trivial.
+Their intricate morpho-kinematics, moreover, makes their appearance in observations far from evident (see e.g.\ \autoref{fig:example}).
 Therefore, to study these and other complex morpho-kinematical objects, it is essential to understand how their models would appear in observations.
-This can be achieved, by creating synthetic observations with Magritte (see e.g.\ \autoref{fig:example}).
+This can be achieved, by creating synthetic observations with Magritte .

-![Example of a synthetic observation of the CO($v=0$, $J=1-0$)-transition, created with Magritte for a hydrodynamics model of an asymptotic giant branch (AGB) star, as it is perturbed by a companion [model \textsc{v10e50} in @Malfait:2021]. \label{fig:example}](example.png)
+![Example of a synthetic observation of the CO($v=0$, $J=1-0$)-transition, created with Magritte for a hydrodynamics model of an asymptotic giant branch (AGB) star, as it is perturbed by a companion [this is model \textsc{v10e50} in @Malfait:2021]. \label{fig:example}](example.png)

 # Future work

-Currently Magritte is mainly being used for post-processing hydrodynamics simulations by creating synthetic observations, such that the models can be compared with real observations.
+Currently, Magritte is mainly being used for post-processing hydrodynamics simulations by creating synthetic observations, such that the models can be compared with real observations.
 However, Magritte is still under active development.
 In future work, we aim to  improve on the computational speed, to clear the path for